 The profession of dental hygiene is entering a truly exciting time of evolution to a truly strong profession in healthcare.
 Peer professionals and patients alike are now understanding the preventive purpose of the dental hygienist.
 In addition, the proven success of dental hygiene diagnosis and treatment planning as well as related preventive care are also now being recognized.

 Finally, each learning situation has its own unique culture, values, principles and processes, as well as codes of conduct.
 However, as a dental professional, every dental hygienist, whether student or licensed, needs to consider their professional actions in regards to ethics as they expand and grow in their career.
-It is imperative that we transform as a profession of dental hygiene so as to make our mark on the 21st century.
+It is imperative that we transform as a profession of dental hygiene so as to make our mark on the future of dental health.
+But also we must look to a global perspective on dentistry as a whole.

 RDH Magazine Editorial on Margaret and Local Anesthesia

-ADHA Access Magazine Consumer Education Guest Editorial by Margaret
+ADHA Access Consumer Education Guest Editorial by Margaret

 Margaret can be contacted from this website